gpk1983/TB-Screening-from-Cough-Audio/README.md

 # TB-Screening-from-Cough-Audio
-Source code for paper titled "Reproducible TB Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification"
+Source code for paper titled "TB Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification"

 This repository provides a **reproducible baseline pipeline** for tuberculosis (TB) screening from **cough audio** (acoustic features) optionally augmented with **clinical inputs**, evaluated under a **speaker-independent nested cross-validation** protocol.
 It also includes **probability calibration** and **model-agnostic conformal prediction** to quantify uncertainty via **set-valued predictions**.